sonomapartners/safarisfdclogins/README.md

 # Safari Salesforce Logins

-This plugin provides Safari users with a simple interface to quickly log in to any of their Salesforce orgs.
+This extension provides Safari users with a simple interface to quickly log in to any of their Salesforce orgs.

 ## Installing the plugin
 1. Enable development mode within Safari (Preferences -> Advanced -> Show Develop menu in menu bar)